 On July 22nd, 1941, George Clinton, one of the great innovators and instigators of funk music, was born.
 The world hasn’t been the same since.
 Though he got his start playing doo-wop music, it wasn’t long before the former staff songwriter for Motown found his true calling… he found the funk.
 Starting out as a clean-cut singer in traditional vocal groups, it wasn’t long before the turbulent ’60s and the nightly horror show of the Vietnam War had Clinton searching for an escape from the darkness.

 Clinton was searching for a new sound, combining the best of the rock world with his soul and R&B roots.
 He found an amazingly diverse and talented array of collaborators in the process.
-Serving as the bright pulsing star around which the legendary super-group Parliament/Funkadelic would orbit, George Clinton has spent the last fifty years putting out music that will have people gettin’ down and groovy until the end of time.
+Serving as the bright pulsing star around which the legendary super-group Parliament/Funkadelic would orbit, George Clinton has spent the last 50 years putting out music that will have people gettin’ down and groovy until the end of time.

 After legal issues kept Clinton from using the name The Parliaments, he spun off the rhythm section, known as Funkadelic, into its own entity until the rights reverted to him.
 Envisioning this new permutation of his band to be a more music-focused act, Clinton helped shape a new sound building on the work of James Brown and Sly & The Family Stone.
 He merged rock, soul, and a playful spirit into something fresh and unique.
 Having managed to build Funkadelic into a respected act as well, he kept both names and eventually the group became known as simply P-Funk.